 III.
 Compiling definitions.
 If the interpreter encounters a command, it will be executed.
-Defining words (such as : CODE, CONSTANT, etc.) are commands whose execution causes the interpreter to behave in a special way.
+Defining words (such as : , CODE, CONSTANT, etc.) are commands whose execution causes the interpreter to behave in a special way.
 The generation of CODE entries and nouns is discussed elsewhere in this manual ("Assembler" and "Nouns").
 A colon not only generates the beginning of a dictionary entry for the word immediately following the colon, it also sets a flag for the interpreter.
 Thereafter, the words in the definition will not be executed -- their addresses will be placed in the dictionary entry being compiled.
-This flag will be reset by the ; .
+This flag will be reset by the ;

 IV.
 Executing definitions.
 The code address for : definitions points to a routine which at executing time sets the compile/ execute flag (called STATE) to "execute", sets the instruction counter (IC) to the parameter field of that definition, and jumps to NEXT.
 NEXT is the most fundamental routine of the interpreter -- the basic loop that goes on to the next word, controlled by IC.
 When a : definition is being executed, the interpreter is going down the addresses supplied in the definition, and going off to execute whatever is at those addresses.
-Of course, these addresses might point to other : definitions, and so on, so the code for : saves the current IC on a special pushdown stack called the "return stack."
-The code for ; therefore resets IC from the top of the return stack before returning to NEXT.
+0f course, these addresses might point to other: definitions, and so on, so the code for : saves the current IC on a special pushdown stack called the "return stack."
+The code for; therefore resets IC from the top of the return stack before returning to NEXT.
 Of course, at the top of any of these chains of pointers is a CODE definition, and all CODE definitions also end with a jump to NEXT (often after passing through stack manipulating routines).
+It is clear, then, that the greatest overhead in running FORTH is in this interpreter loop, and great pains have been taken to code it as tightly as possible.
+On the PDP11/40 this step requires only 4.6 μs.